TonyMasse/jsBeat/config/README.md

 - Default path: `{jsBeatRoot}/config/jsBeat.json`
 - Path cath can be overridden by: `--jsBeatConfigFile` via the command line. (:construction: Not yet implemented)

+Overal configuraion of jsBeat.

+> All the fields are optional

 | Field | Default value | Description |
 |-------|---------------|-------------|
 | jsBeatRoot | `null` | If provided, the root of the jsBeat paths. `{jsBeatRoot}` can then be used in any other paths, and will be replaced by this value.
 If not provided `{jsBeatRoot}` will be replaced by the jsBeat root path detected at runtime. |